-- 1. A licensed dietitian must review and approve in writing facility menus in advance of their use, either annually or when menus are formally changed, to ensure that they meet the nationally recommended allowances for basic nutrition and established menu goals.
+1. A licensed dietitian must review and approve in writing the agency's scheduled facility menus in advance of their use, either annually or when menus are formally changed, to ensure that they meet the nationally recommended allowances for basic nutrition and established menu goals.
 Facility food service supervisors must evaluate meals on an ongoing basis to ensure adherence to the DOC's standardized menus and document quarterly.
-Juvenile facilities must follow the U.S. Department of Agriculture (USDA) school nutrition guidelines. - 2.
-Menu planning must also take into consideration the taste preferences of the region, food texture combinations, tray presentation, and production capabilities when creating meals.
+The jJuvenile facilityies must follow the U.S. Department of Agriculture (USDA) school nutrition guidelines.

+- 2. Menu planning must also take into consideration the taste preferences of the region, food texture combinations, tray presentation, and production capabilities when creating meals.
 The menu group must have representation from each adult facility at least annually.
-Offender/resident input and feedback is sought regularly through facility food representative meetings. - 3.
-Food services staff must provide adult offenders at standard facilities the option to choose a meal from either the general menu or the alternative menu at all regularly-scheduled meals, to support self-selection guidance and community-eating readiness.
-Boot camp and juvenile menus are designed differently and can accommodate special dietary needs while stressing appreciation of provisions.

-- 4. Staff must follow the menu schedule and post menus in serving areas, living units, and work areas at least one week in advance.
-Standardized recipes are required for planning and preparing meals to ensure that minimum food service standards and menu goals are met.
-Food services staff make available to offenders/residents the basic nutritional analysis of the meals. - 5.
+Offender/resident input and feedback is sought regularly through Ffacility food representative meetings regularly seek input and feedback from the housed population.
+Occasional special facility meals are permitted to incorporate popular food suggestions while following the associated guidance. - 3.
+Food services staff must provide incarcerated adults-offenders at standard facilities the option to choose a meal from either the general menu or the alternative menu at all regularly-scheduled meals; to support self-selection guidance and community-eating readiness.
+Boot camp and juvenile menus are designed differently and can accommodate special dietary needs while stressing appreciation of provisions. - 4.
+Staff must follow the menu schedule and post general and alternative menus in serving areas, living units, and work areas at least one week in advance.
+Standardized recipes are required for planning and preparing meals to ensure that the intended level of minimum food service standards and menu goals are met.
+Food services staff make the basic nutritional analysis of the standard meals available to their facility populationoffenders/residents the basic nutritional analysis of the meals. - 5.
 Maximum meal quality and safety is achieved through service of foods as soon as possible after preparation and tray waste observance to evaluate for issues. - 6.
-Staff must notify offenders/residents when possible of any menu substitutions.
-The replacement item offered must follow the Menu Substitutions Guide found in the Food Program Standards folder of the Food Services Operations Guidebook located on iShare.
-Food services staff must document menu substitutions on the log found in the Tracking Forms folder. - 7.
-Three meals per day are provided for every offender/resident at regular meal times during each 24-hour period under normal circumstances, two are hot meals.
+Whenever possible, sStaff must notify the population offenders/residents when possible in advance of any substantial menu substitutions.
+The replacement item offered must follow the Menu Substitutions Guide found in the agency's resourcesFood Program Standards folder of the Food Services Operations Guidebook located on iShare.
+Food services staff must document menu substitutions on the associated formlog found in the Tracking Forms folder. - 7.
+Three meals per day are provided for every incarcerated person and youthoffender/resident at regularly-scheduled meal times during each 24-hour period under normal circumstances5; two are hot meals.
 Facility administration must ensure that an interval no greater than 14 hours is scheduled between the regular weekday evening meal period and the following day's breakfast meal period, not including holidays. - 8.
-Holidays preferred meals are served in recognition of state holidays as indicated on the holiday menu schedule. - a) Facility administration at St. Cloud, Stillwater, Rush City, Moose Lake, Lino Lakes, Faribault, and Shakopee may decide to provide two meals instead of three on the days that the facility recognizes a state holiday. - (1) The two-meal menu for each holiday must meet established nutritional goals and follows a planned template. - (2) In order to accommodate individual facility scheduling and programming needs, the facility administration selects the actual days on which the holiday menus are served. - b) The facilities at Willow River, Togo, Red Wing, and Oak Park Heights serve three meals per day, including holidays. - 9.
-Segregation
+Holidays enhancedpreferred meals are served to the general population in recognition of state holidays as indicated on the holiday menu schedule. - a) Facility administration at St. Cloud, Stillwater, Rush City, Moose Lake, Lino Lakes, Faribault, and Shakopee may decide to provide two meals instead of three on the days that the facility recognizes a state holiday. - (1) The two-meal menu for each holiday must meet established daily nutritional goals and follows a planned template. - (2) In order to accommodate individual facility scheduling and programming needs, the facility administration selects the actual days on which the holiday menus are served.

+- b) The facilities at Willow River, Togo, Red Wing, and Oak Park Heights serve three meals per day, including holidays.
+The Shakopee Challenge Incarceration Program (CIP) follows this meal structure as well. - 9.
+Restrictive HousingSegregation